-One of the most distinguished art reference libraries in the United States, the Museum Library houses more than 200,000 books, auction catalogues, and periodicals dating from the 16th century to the present.
-The Philadelphia Museum of Art Archives is the primary source of information relating to the Museum’s history, including past exhibitions, activities, events, and interactions with significant figures and organizations in the world of art.
-The Philadelphia Museum of Art’s Library provides visiting scholars, students, teachers, public visitors, and Museum curators with important and rare academic materials.
+One of the most distinguished art reference libraries in the United States, the Museum Library houses more than 200,000 books, auction catalogues, and periodicals dating from the sixteenth century to the present.
+The Museum Archives is the primary source of information relating to the Museum’s history, including past exhibitions, activities, events, and interactions with significant figures and organizations in the world of art.
+The Museum’s Library provides visiting scholars, students, teachers, public visitors, and Museum curators with important and rare academic materials.
 Our curators rely on the Library to research and plan upcoming exhibitions and advance new scholarship on the Museum’s collections.
 Building the Library’s holdings ensures that it will continue to offer the best possible educational resources to its many users.

 - educational outreach

 - providing the materials needed to continue offering the fascinating programs that have enriched the lives of children and adults alike.

 For more information, please contact Development by phone at 215-684-7750 or by e-mail at .